libsndfile/libsndfile/CONTRIBUTING.md

   against the file.
-* If you are writing a program that uses libsndfile and you think there is a bug in libsndfile, reduce your program to the minimal example, make sure you compile it with warnings on (for GCC I would recommaned at least `-Wall -Wextra`) and that your program is warning free, and that is is error free when run under Valgrind or compiled with AddressSanitizer.
+* If you are writing a program that uses libsndfile and you think there is a bug in libsndfile, reduce your program to the minimal example, make sure you compile it with warnings on (for GCC I would recommend at least `-Wall -Wextra`) and that your program is warning free, and that is is error free when run under Valgrind or compiled with AddressSanitizer.